descarteslabs/descarteslabs-python/README.md

 - Updated copyright message everywhere

+## Auth

+- To prepare for multi-audience support in the clients, support for new custom claims in tokens has been added so that the user's unique namespace, which serves as a global id for the user, can be determined without resort to computing it on the fly.

 ## Catalog

 - Fixed a bug where some geometries weren't supported by blob geometry properties